 HomeKit-compatible switches and plugs

 There are plenty of single purpose smart home devices that are compatible with Apple HomeKit, plus some wider systems of sensors and physical controllers too.
 With that said, here's a selection of some switches and plugs, followed by the best of the rest.

 Logitech Pop Home Switch

 Smart home control buttons are becoming ever more prevalent.
-The Logitech Pop Home Switch went live back in August 2017, but it's only more recently that HomeKit compatibility was added.
+The Logitech Pop Home Switch went live back in August 2017, but it's only more recently that HomeKit compatibility has been added.

 iDevices is one of the companies that's led the way in HomeKit-compatible smart plugs.
 The iDevices Switch offers the complete set of smart plug features, with control, scheduling and energy reporting all thrown into the mix.
 Of course, you can control the iDevices Switch via Siri, but also set up schedules and add it to your scenes.

-With UK and US versions available, the Elgato Eve Energy is a top pick for our HomeKit-enabled smart plugs.
-The units, which connect up into the Elgato Eve app, and work via Wi-Fi, so there's no actual need to go out and buy the Elgato hub.
+With UK and US versions available, the Eve Energy is a top pick for our HomeKit-enabled smart plugs.
+The units, which connect up into the Eve app, and work via Wi-Fi, so there's no actual need to go out and buy the Eve hub.
 You get Siri and schedule control of the plug itself, and there's energy monitoring built in as well.

 This HomeKit-enabled Dimmer Kit lets you chat to Siri to control your smart bulbs, and we think it's one of the best dimmer switches out there.

-It's not the most aesthetically pleasing set up, but there are lots of features – from automatic scenes and schedules to geofencing when you leave and enter the house – and the Caséta line works with just about everything: HomeKit, Google Assistant, Nest, Logitech remotes and Honeywell thermostats, so you don't need to worry about locking yourself in with a smart home system.
+It's not the most aesthetically pleasing, granted, but there are lots of features: automatic scenes and schedules, geofencing when you leave and enter the house.
+And the Caseta line works with just about everything: HomeKit, Google Assistant, Nest, Logitech remotes and Honeywell thermostats, so you don't need to worry about locking yourself in with a smart home system.